javibio-git/SV_analysis_for_Dpse_and_Dper/README.md

 This pipeline implements a hybrid assembly using Illumina short reads and PacBio CLR reads.

 ## Step 1
 Generation of a PacBio-only, gap-filled and polished assembly: this assembly was construted directly by Pacific Biosciences using HGAP-Arrow with default parameters (please refer to the [HGAP github page](https://github.com/PacificBiosciences/Bioinformatics-Training/wiki/HGAP) for details).
-The assembly statistics for each species are available at the Supplementary_Figures_Tables.pdf file (Table S13).
+The assembly statistics for each species are available at the Supplementary_Tables.xlsx file (Table S13).

 ### Step 1.1
 - Gap-filling of the PacBio-only assemblies using [PbJelly](https://sourceforge.net/projects/pb-jelly/files/).